 Batasia Loop Darjeeling

-If you are taking a toy train ride from Darjeeling, you will pass by this magnificent loop.
-Otherwise, take a cab from Darjeeling town and visit the Batasia Loop.
-It's located on Hill Cart Road (i.e. National Highway 55) and takes 20 minutes by taxi from Darjeeling town.
+If you take a toy train ride in Darjeeling, you will pass by this amazing loop where the DHR Toy Train traverses a circular track in a magnificent setting.
+Batasia Loop is located on Hill Cart Road (i.e. National Highway-110) and takes around 20 minutes to reach by taxi from Darjeeling town.
+It's only about 5kms from Darjeeling Town and 3kms below Ghum.

 There is no better place to get a 360 degree view of Darjeeling's landscape including the hill town and the snow covered peaks of the Eastern Himalayas with the majestic Kanchenjunga on one side.
 And all this from the middle of a lovely flowering garden around which the toy train track is laid.

-Batasia means airy space. the As you stand on one side of the garden and see the toy train making a complete loop while hooting its whistle along the way and trying to negotiate the spiral track with a double loop, it's a fabulous experience.
+Batasia means airy space.
+From the garden you can see the toy train making a complete loop while hooting its whistle along the way and trying to negotiate the spiral track with a double loop, it's a fabulous experience.

 There are seating areas as well to enjoy the views.
 The entire area along with the gardens and an approach bridge that leads to the garden is about 50,000 square feet.
 It has been covered with grass and beautified with both seasonal and perennial flowers and shrubs.